pyro-kinetics/pyrokinetics/docs/joss/paper.md

 major drivers of turbulence.
 The realisation of fusion critically depends on understanding how to mitigate turbulent transport, and thus requires high levels of confidence in the predictive tools being employed.
-Many different gyrokinetic modelling codes are available and Pyrokinetics aims to standardise the analysis of such simulations.
+Many different gyrokinetic modelling codes are available and Pyrokinetics aims to standardise the analysis of such computationally demanding simulations.

 # Statement of need